brandon-rhodes/python-adventure/adventure/README.txt

     YOU ARE IN A VALLEY IN THE FOREST BESIDE A STREAM TUMBLING ALONG A ROCKY BED.

+The original Adventure payed attention to only the first five letters of each command, so a long command like ``inventory`` could simply be typed as ``inven``.
+This package defines a symbol for both versions of every long word, so you can type the long or short version as you please.

 You can find two complete, working walkthroughs of the game in its ``tests`` directory, which you can run using the ``discover`` module that comes built-in with Python 3.2::